jsjolund/rafsine/README.md

 ./rafsine
 ```

 This will start the Rafsine program.
 To load a simulation, go to the menu Simulation->Open Script, navigate to a Lua script folder e.g. `problems/data_center`.
 Click on Choose to load the scripts in the folder (do not mark any file).
-The simulation will be paused by default, so press the Space key to unpause it.

 # Remote visualization through VNC with VirtualGL